-Todays post will cover how OSPF withdraws a route after a link failure or deconfiguration.
+Todays post will cover how OSPF withdraws a route after a link failure or de-configuration.
 There are some fantastic resources out there describing how to originate and advertise links and prefixes, but I haven’t found a good summary of OSPF link failure handling.

-When a link fails, the connected OSPF routers send an updated LSA which omits the now shutdown link from it’s list of connected links.
+When a link fails, the connected OSPF routers send an updated LSA which omits the now shutdown link from the list of connected links.
 This new LSA has an incremented sequence number which replaces the old LSA in the LSDB of all routers in that area.

 Now that the prefix associated with the failed link has been implicitly withdrawn, it has been removed from the routing table.
 The ABR now needs to withdraw the summary LSA it had flooded into the backbone.
 The ABR informs all backbone routers that it can no longer reach the prefix from the failed link and asks the those routers to flush the Type-3 LSA for that prefix from their LSDBs.

-The LSA requests that it be flushed from the receiver’s LSDB by setting it’s LSAge to MaxAge (3600 seconds).
+The LSA requests that it be flushed from the receiver’s LSDB by setting the LSAge to MaxAge (3600 seconds).
 If there are other ABRs in the network, they will cascade the prefix removal by re-originating these ‘poisoned’ Type-3s into their connected non-backbone areas.

 External LSAs behave almost identically to Summary LSAs.
 As soon as the associated link goes down the ASBR will send an updated Type-5 LSA for the prefix with an updated sequence number.
 Again it will set the link cost to the 24-bit LSIninity and the LSAge to MaxAge.